nuhyamin1/english-syntax-tree-diagram/README.md

 # Syntax Tree Diagram App

 This is a Python-based application for visualizing syntax trees.
-It is designed to help users parse and display syntactic structures, typically for natural language processing or educational purposes.
+It is designed to help users parse and display syntactic structures, typically for natural language processing, linguistics or educational purposes.

 ## Features
 - Parse input text and generate syntax trees